 The Public Theater Presents Free Movie Nights at Astor Place, 10/22, 29 & 11/12

-The Public Theater's $40 million revitalization of its downtown home at Astor Place was unveiled October 4 and continues to be celebrated through a series of events designed to engage the entire New York community and marking a rededication to its founding principles-including free movie nights.
+The Public Theater's $40 million revitalization of its downtown home at Astor Place will be unveiled October 4 and celebrated through a series of events designed to engage the entire New York community and marking a rededication to its founding principles-including free movie nights.
 More information on all rededication events may be found at www.publictheater.org

 Movie Night: "Passing Strange"

 The 2008 Public Theater on Broadway's production of Passing Strange, the semi- autobiographical story of a young black man who leaves behind his middle-class, church-ruled upbringing in mid-1970s Los Angeles to travel to Europe in search of his artistic and personal identity, was filmed by director Spike Lee and presented as part of PBS' "Great Performances" series.
 Free and open to the public.

 Monday, Oct.
 29, 7:00pm